wzrdk3lly/wzrdk3lly.github.io/crypto-infostealer.md

-# Malware Analysis: Taking a peak inside an Infostealer Campaign Targeting Crytpo Users
+# Malware Analysis: Levaraging Virus Total to Detonate and Analyze an Infostealer

 ### Context